baloo/sphinx-ditaa/README.md

+#ditaa sphinx-doc extension

-This adds a basic ditaa builder for sphinx
+This adds a basic ditaa builder for sphinx.

-Usage:
+Supports html and latex and latexpdf output.

+##Usage:

     .. ditaa::
       +--------+   +-------+    +-------+